Orcolom/tomium/README.md

 A [Wren](https://wren.io/) binding made from the ground up for Unity.

-> **Tomia**: A tooth-like structures that line the inside of a birds brill.
+> **Tomium**: A tooth-like structures that line the inside of a birds brill.
 That helps them handles their typical food sources better.

 ## Features